 #2 – TIFF (international level film festival in September)

 David attended the very first TIFF held in Toronto (yes – he is that old)!
 TIFF is held in September.
 We are generally away travelling in September so we have not attended in recent years.
 It is a great time to see the new films and to spot stars wandering about Yorkville!

 #1 – CNE (in August, culminating with the Air Show on Labour Day weekend)

 The Canadian National Exhibition (CNE) is Toronto’s signal that the summer is coming to an end.
-As a kid, this was the only amusement park game in town and we knew that after “the Ex”, we would be back to school.
-When they built the huge new amusement park at Canada’s Wonderland (open all summer), the rides at the CNE seemed to pale by comparison for older visitors but the children’s rides and the Midway still draw crowds.
-The Food Building has always been a big draw offering a chance to sample a broad variety of food – if there are less and less “free” samples each year.
+As a kid, this was the only amusement park game in town.
+We knew that after “the Ex”, we would be back to school.
+They built the huge new amusement park at Canada’s Wonderland (open all summer).
+Then the rides at the CNE seemed to pale by comparison for older visitors.
+But the children’s rides and the Midway still draw crowds.
+The Food Building has always been a big draw offering a chance to sample a broad variety of food.
+Even if there are less and less “free” samples each year.

-While the CNE has dwindled to an occasional visit for us, the CNE also still brings the annual big Toronto Airshow.
-From our condo on the lake, we can easily bicycle along the lakeshore to get closer to the show or we can head up to the 47th floor roof terrace and feel even closer to the planes!
+Visiting the CNE has dwindled to an occasional visit for us.
+But the annual big Toronto Airshow at the CNE is still a big draw.
+From our condo on the lake, we can easily bicycle along the lakeshore for a view.
+Or we can head up to the 47th floor roof terrace and feel even closer to the planes!
 The sound of fighter jets still makes my blood soar!

-One of my favourites is the Hondy Indy.
+One of my favourite things to do in Toronto is the Honda Indy.
 I love the vroom vroom roar of the engines – almost as much as the sonic boom of the fighter jets!
 A few years ago, David took our two then-teenage boys to the pre-race festivities.
 They saw a bit of the warmup runs but were more interested in looking at the cars and the girls!
 In time they might even develop an interest in the real car race!